vendramin/vendramin.github.io/students.md

 ## Master students

+Are you looking for topics for your master's thesis?
+[Here](files/master.pdf) is a list of possible topics.

+#### Theses supervised

 * Daimy Van Caudenberg.
 SAT-based Enumeration of Solutions to the Yang-Baxter Equation.
-Co-supervised with [Bart Bogaerts](https://www.bartbogaerts.eu).
+Cosupervised with [Bart Bogaerts](https://www.bartbogaerts.eu).
 Defended: 7/2024.
 * Charlotte Roelandts.
 Fourier analysis on finite groups.
 Defended: 6/2024.

 ## Bachelor students

+Are you looking for topics for your bachelor's thesis?
+[Here](files/bachelor.pdf) is a list of possible topics.

+#### Theses supervised

 * Janis Gathot.
 Gromov’s theorem.
 Defended: 6/2024.
 * Mattias Vancauteren.
 The Skolem—Noether theoren.
-Co-supervised with Carsten Dietzel.
+Cosupervised with [Carsten Dietzel](.
 Defended: 1/2024.
 * Mattias Vancauteren.
 Commuting probability in finite groups.
 Defended: 6/2023.
 * Luca Descheemaeker.
 Groups with unique products.
 Defended: 6/2023.
 * Lukas Simons.
 The Chermak—Delgado lattice.
 Defended: 1/2023.